 When shopping for a steak to cook on your grill, there are two main things you need to consider.

 Not all steaks are equal.
+In fact, there are different cuts of steak.
 Some have more fat content, while others are all lean muscle.

 So which is the best steak?